isikaykarakus/isikaykarakus/README.md

 - 🔍 Specialization: Machine Learning and Intelligence Systems
 - 🤔 Able to think analytically and grasp new concepts quickly
 - 🚀 Ability to handle responsibilities independently and collaborate effectively within a team
-- 📚 Enjoy doing research, and adept at prioritizing and organizing tasks
+- 📚 Enjoy doing research
 - 😄 Always smiling and an energetic person

 - ## Technical Skills